-To support our commitment to you, we’ve agreed a Code of Practice on public consultation and communication with respect to changes to our network.
-The Code has been created in agreement with Consumer Focus, the independent statutory watchdog, and addresses how we communicate with you and your local representatives
+To support our commitment to you, we’ve agreed a Code of Practice (PDF 144KB) on public consultation and communication with respect to changes to our network.
+The Code has been created in agreement with Consumer Futures, the independent statutory watchdog, and addresses how we communicate with you and your local representatives

 If you would like to know what changes are currently proposed, or the previous changes we’ve made, you can download a PDF of our current and previous changes using the right hand links.